At present, there are several types of incentives in Russia:

 Participants in the Skolkovo Innovation Centre enjoy a number of benefits, the main ones of which are: exemption from CIT and property tax, as well as from VAT liability, and reduced rates for mandatory social fund contributions.

 There are two types of contracts that may be concluded directly with the Russian Federation: a special investment contract and a regional investment project.
-Investors who have concluded such contracts may enjoy a reduced CIT rate and a number of non-tax incentives, including privileges regarding rental payment for land plots, 'grandfather' clauses, etc.
+Investors who have concluded such contracts may enjoy a number of tax and non-tax incentives.

 Credit relief is available for foreign taxes paid up to the amount of the Russian tax liability that would have been due on the same amount under Russian rules.